kubernetes/website/content/en/docs/concepts/scheduling-eviction/topology-spread-constraints.md

     class zoneA,zoneB cluster;
 {{< /mermaid >}}

-If we want an incoming Pod to be evenly spread with existing Pods across zones, the spec can be given as:
+If you want an incoming Pod to be evenly spread with existing Pods across zones, you can use a manifest similar to:

 {{< codenew file="pods/topology-spread-constraints/one-constraint.yaml" >}}

-`topologyKey: zone` implies the even distribution will only be applied to the nodes which have label pair "zone:&lt;any value&gt;" present. `whenUnsatisfiable:
-DoNotSchedule` tells the scheduler to let it stay pending if the incoming Pod can't satisfy the constraint.
+From that manifest, `topologyKey: zone` implies the even distribution will only be applied to nodes that are labelled `zone: <any value>` (nodes that don't have a `zone` label are skipped).
+The field `whenUnsatisfiable: DoNotSchedule` tells the scheduler to let the incoming Pod stay pending if the scheduler can't find a way to satisfy the constraint.

-If the scheduler placed this incoming Pod into "zoneA", the Pods distribution would become [3, 1], hence the actual skew is 2 (3 - 1) - which violates `maxSkew: 1`.
-In this example, the incoming Pod can only be placed into "zoneB":
+If the scheduler placed this incoming Pod into zone `A`, the distribution of Pods would become `[3, 1]`.
+That means the actual skew is then 2 (calculated as `3 - 1`), which violates `maxSkew: 1`.
+To satisfy the constraints and context for this example, the incoming Pod can only be placed onto a node in zone `B`:

 {{<mermaid>}}
 graph BT